NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 Learn more about Kentucky general contractor license and insurance requirements.

-General contractors in Louisiana must be licensed by the Louisiana State Licensing Board for Contractors (LSLBC).
-A commercial license is required for projects costing $50,000 or more (or $10,000 for plumbing, electrical, mechanical).
+A Louisiana contractor license is issued by the Louisiana State Licensing Board for Contractors (LSLBC).
+A commercial license is required for projects costing $50,000 or more (or $10,000 for plumbing, electrical or mechanical work).

 Residential licenses are required for residential construction or home improvements that cost $50,000 or more.
 Projects between $7,500 and $50,000 require a home improvement registration (unless you already hold a residential or commercial license).

-Applicants must designate a qualifying party, submit financial statements, pass trade and business & law exams (if applicable) and maintain good standing with the Secretary of State.
+Applicants must designate a qualifying party, submit financial statements, pass trade and business and law exams (if applicable) and maintain good standing with the Secretary of State.

 Required business insurance in Louisiana: